 An introduction to the Hebrew language with a view to understanding the Old Testament.
 Basic grammar and vocabulary building are emphasized, along with some translation of the Hebrew Old Testament.
-Prerequisites: Completion of Biblical/Theological Foundation and BI 212.
+Prerequisites: BF 101, BF 102, BF 103, and Sophomore standing.
 Three semester hours credit.